-Hot Springs / Geothermal Areas
+Hot Springs / Geothermal Areas in Big Bend National Park

 Along a stretch beginning upstream of Rio Grande Village, a series of thermal springs emerge adjacent to the Rio Grande.
 All of the hot springs in this region are believed to be related to normal faults.
 These Basin and Range type faults formed between 18 and 23 million years ago.
 Today, groundwater circulating deep in the earth becomes heated before it returns to the surface as hot springs.